chobolife/study_english/bread_barbershop/Season_1/03_Heavy_Metal.md

 - We're sorry.
 We thought you had just made a mistake.
 - I thought you were just a creepy old toast trying to rip us off.
 But you were just doing your job.
 - That's right, and now it's time to pay.
-- Ah yeah of course.
-Yo how much you guys got?
+- Ah, yeah, of course.
+Yo, how much you guys got?
 - I don't really think we have a hundred bucks.
 - It seems we're short 50.
 - I didn't include tax.